RamiALBASHA/Leaf_burn/README.md

 # Leaf_burn
 Simulating the canopy temperature of potted grapevines during the heat wave of June 28th 2019.
-The results are published in a paper entitled "Clusters of grapevine genes in a burning world" in the New Phytologist journal by (Coupel-Ledru et al. (2024))[https://doi.org/10.1111/nph.19540].
+The results are published in a paper entitled "Clusters of grapevine genes in a burning world" in the New Phytologist journal by [Coupel-Ledru et al. (2024)](https://doi.org/10.1111/nph.19540).

 # Installation